Tucked away at in the basement of the Grodno Medical State University in Belarus is a small museum that isn’t for the faint-hearted.

 Know Before You Go

-The museum is open 12 - 6 PM, Wednesday to Sunday, the admission fee is 1 ruble ($0.53) and goes directly to the funding of the Medical University.
+The museum is open from 12 p.m. to 6 p.m., Wednesday through Sunday.
+The admission fee is 1 ruble ($0.53) and goes directly to the funding of the Medical University.
 Guided tours can be arranged if agreed upon in advance.